Google, Microsoft find another Spectre, Meltdown flaw

 Spectre and Meltdown have continued to haunt companies like Intel, Arm and AMD, which have produced chips with the flaws for everything from computers and laptops to mobile devices.
 The vulnerabilities, which could allow attackers to read sensitive information on your CPU, affected hundreds of millions of chips from the last two decades.
 While companies like Intel, Apple and Microsoft have issued updates to patch the flaws, the fixes haven't always worked as intended, sometimes causing computer problems.

-Hackers often scour online to find vulnerabilities that will allow them to carry out attacks.
+Hackers often scour online for vulnerabilities that'll allow them to carry out attacks.
 The WannaCry ransomware attack, for example, took advantage of Windows computers whose owners never implemented a Microsoft patch.

 But even after Intel and other companies fixed the first strain, researchers expected new variations of the original vulnerability to pop up.
 In January, Arm CEO Simon Segars predicted that a flaw like Spectre would most likely happen again.
 Monday's advisory is the latest example of companies facing the ongoing security issue.